flectra-hq/flectra/doc/howtos/web.rst

 .. note::

     Triggering events on an other widget is generally a bad idea.
-The main exception to that rule is ``flectra.web.bus`` which exists specifically to broadcasts evens in which any widget could be interested throughout the Flectra web application.
+The main exception to that rule is ``odoo.web.bus`` which exists specifically to broadcasts evens in which any widget could be interested throughout the Odoo web application.

 Properties
 ----------